-The master’s degree requires successful completion of 30 credits of coursework.
+The Master of Science degree requires successful completion of 30 credits of coursework.
 A thesis is optional.
 Students normally complete the master’s degree in 1-2 years.

-The complete master’s requirements can be found in the program guide.
+The complete Master of Science requirements can be found in the program guide.

-Students admitted to the master’s program may apply to the doctoral program.
+Students admitted to the Master of Science program may apply to the doctoral program.
 Admission depends on academic qualifications as well as the availability of openings in the doctoral program.

 MS vs. MSE Degree

-The MS (Master’s of Science) and MSE (Master’s of Science in Engineering) degrees differ mainly in name.
+The MS (Master of Science) and MSE (Master of Science in Engineering) degrees differ mainly in name.
 The degree requirements are the same.
 Students with a bachelor’s degree in engineering can elect either degree.
 Students without an engineering bachelor’s degree are eligible only for the MS.

-A limited number of graduate credits earned elsewhere can be transferred to meet the coursework requirements for the master’s degree.
+A limited number of graduate credits earned elsewhere can be transferred to meet the coursework requirements for the Master of Science degree.
 In addition, a course taken elsewhere that is equivalent to a course satisfying a degree requirement here can be used to satisfy the requirement, even if course credits are not transferred.
 However, such equivalency will not reduce the total number of credit hours required.